 Falling column hazard!
 The installation of this equipment requires a qualified installer with extensive knowledge and experience on how to rig, erect, and support structural steel.
 Be sure to properly support the columns, posts, and panels during installation.
-The carriage and wheelblocks cannot prevent the columns from falling.
+The carriage and safety cams can not prevent the columns from falling.
 Do not depend on the base plates or feet to prevent the columns, posts, and panels from falling.